gcc-mirror/gcc/gcc/config/iq2000/predicates.md

 ;; the Free Software Foundation, 51 Franklin Street, Fifth Floor, ;; Boston, MA 02110-1301, USA.

-;; Return 1 if OP can be used as an operand where a register or 16 bit ;; unsigned integer is needed.
+;; Return 1 if OP can be used as an operand where a register or 16-bit ;; unsigned integer is needed.

 (define_predicate "uns_arith_operand"